armadadelivery/armadadelivery.github.io/src/index.md

 http://api.armada.com/v0/deliveries
 ```

+For the sandbox environment please use the following domain name: `https://armada-sandbox-api.herokuapp.com/`

 The body of the request should be in JSON format and include the following parameters:

 * `platformName`: refer to the platform creating the delivery (Required).